bdoms/gae_deploy/readme.md

 Another is if a variable's value is `_branch` then the branch name will be used.
 This can be used in combination with the `_version` or `_project` options to make it so that a branch without a specific project or version will use the branch name for that value.

-Finally, if a variable named `_promote` is in a branch's section then the deployed version will be promoted.
+If a variable named `_promote` is in a branch's section then the deployed version will be promoted.
 This passes the `--promote` flag, making it the default version, overriding anything there previously.
 Without it, branches are deployed with the `--no-promote` flag, so you have to use their specific version URL.

+A branch can also specify `_services` as a list that will override which services are deployed.
+See the note on services below for more information.

 #### Static Directories